 - Legislation in 2017 raised the Main Street Tax Credit program cap to \$2.5 million.
 Because of this increase, businesses can now receive a 75% credit on their Business & Occupation (B&O) or Public Utility Tax obligations given as donations to Main Street programs of their choice.
-Raising the cap benefits additional businesses who want to invest directly in the communities they serve, as well as expanding the number of Main Street programs who benefit from the increased revenue stream. - The Washington Main Street Program (WMSP) has been administered by DAHP since 2010 after being transferred to the agency by the State Legislature.
+Raising the cap benefits additional businesses who want to invest directly in the communities they serve as well as expanding the number of Main Street programs who benefit from the increased revenue stream.
+To make it easier for businesses to donate, the State Department of Revenue (DOR) streamlined the process for taking the tax credit. - The Washington Main Street Program (WMSP) has been administered by DAHP since 2010 after being transferred to the agency by the State Legislature.
 Since coming to DAHP, the WMSP has grown exponentially in terms of impact, profile, and influence.
-In addition to raising the tax credit cap, the WMSP program attained other successes during the 2014-2019 planning cycle, including national recognition of its effectiveness in supporting downtown revitalization work.
+In addition to raising the tax credit cap, the WMSP program attained other successes during the 2014-19 planning cycle including national recognition of its effectiveness in supporting downtown revitalization work.
 DAHP's Main Street program also planned and hosted highly successful Revitalize WA annual conferences held in historic downtowns in Chelan, Wenatchee, Bellingham, Ellensburg, and Port Townsend.
-These successful events were capped when WMSP hosted the National Main Street Center conference in 2019, attracting over 3,000 attendees to Seattle.
-For more information about the WMSP, visit: https://dahp.wa.gov/local-preservation/main-street-program. - A work group convened by DAHP to explore expanding or creating new incentives for historic building rehabilitation focused on ways to incentivize the seismic retrofitting of historic unreinforced masonry (URM) buildings in Washington.
+These successful events were capped when WMSP hosted the National Main Street Center conference in 2019 attracting over 3,000 attendees to Seattle.
+For more information about the WMSP, visit: https://dahp.wa.gov/local-preservation/main-street-program. - A work group convened by DAHP to explore expanding or creating new incentives for historic building rehabilitation, focused on ways to incentivize the seismic retrofitting of historic unreinforced masonry (URM) buildings in Washington.
 Discussion by the work group merged with efforts by the City of Seattle that led to success in obtaining State funding to research the number of URMs and estimate the dollars needed to seismically retrofit these buildings. - A major achievement related to Goal 1.
-C. Promote cultural and heritage tourism was the designation by Congress in 2019 of two National Heritage Areas (NHA) in the state: the Washington Maritime and the Mountains to Sound NHAs.
-These non-regulatory, nationally recognized historic designations set the stage for increased recreation, tourism, and economic benefits through enhanced area-wide promotions, coordinated marketing, and interpretive efforts. - To realize Goal 2.
-D. Encourage more National Register nominations that reflect the diversity of our heritage, DAHP was successful in receiving two grants from the NPS's Underrepresented Communities grant program.
-These grants enabled DAHP to undertake development of historic context documents; survey and inventory of historic properties associated with the context; and identify and nominate eligible properties to the NRHP. - Great strides were made to reach Goal 2.
+C. Promote cultural and heritage tourism was the designation by Congress in 2019 of two National Heritage Areas in the state: the Washington Maritime and the Mountains to Sound NHAs.
+These non-regulatory nationally recognized historic designations set the stage for increased recreation, tourism, and economic benefits through enhanced area-wide promotions, coordinated marketing, and interpretive efforts. - To realize Goal 2.
+D. Encourage more National Register nominations that reflect the diversity of our heritage, DAHP was successful in receiving two grants from the NPS' Underrepresented Communities grant program.
+These grants enabled DAHP to undertake development of historic context documents; survey and inventory of historic properties associated with the context; and identify and nominate eligible properties to the National Register of Historic Places. - Great strides were made to reach Goal 2.
 C. Create education programs tailored for elementary through high school students.
-The 2014-2019 planning cycle has seen six successful Youth Heritage Project (YHP) sessions.
-These one-week summertime youth camps have proven a major success, by immersing junior and high school students and teachers in historic preservation principles and issues.
+The 2014-19 planning cycle has seen six successful Youth Heritage Project (YHP) sessions.
+These one-week summer-time youth camps have proven a major success by immersing junior and high school students and teachers in historic preservation principles and issues.